 How often does my student visit the media center?

 Students visit once a week with their class.
-Grades 1, 2 and 3 have a specific library time that's a part of their designated specialist visit time.
-Kindergarten, grade 4 and 5 visit with their teachers.
+Grades 1-3 have a specific library time that's a part of their designated specialist visit time.
+Kindergarten, grades 4 and 5 visit with their teachers.

 What happens if my student can't find a borrowed library book?